History of Commitment

 However, by the mid 1990s, senior management at Presbyterian Hospital, including Gail Kass, now president & CEO of NewCourtland, realized that in an era of increased costs and shrinking revenues, an independent hospital the size of Presbyterian might not survive unless it was strongly allied with a larger system.
 On July 1, 1995, Presbyterian Hospital became a part of the University of Pennsylvania Health System, thus marking the end of one era and the beginning of another.

-While nursing homes remain a valuable part of the long-term care continuum, in anticipation of the dramatic increase in the nation's older adult population, NewCourtland expanded into home and community-based services, developing a variety of affordable housing options for seniors complemented by programming to support them as they age including senior centers; adult day services; NewCourtland LIFE, a program of all-inclusive care; Courtland@Home; and Courtland HT, a care model that encompasses innovative sensor technology...all of which promote safe, independent living.
+While nursing homes remain a valuable part of the long-term care continuum, in anticipation of the dramatic increase in the nation's older adult population, NewCourtland Senior Services expanded into home and community-based services, developing a variety of affordable housing options for seniors complemented by programming to support them as they age.

-Since 1871, the roots which spawned NewCourtland have continually evolved and spread to where the need is the greatest.
-As it did at its inception, NewCourtland recognizes that with changing times come changing demands and, as such, NewCourtland has transferred six of the seven nursing homes its Network to deepen its focus on Defining the Future of Senior Services.
+Since 1871, the roots which spawned NewCourtland Senior Services have continually evolved and spread to where the need is the greatest.
+As it did at its inception, NewCourtland Senior Services recognizes that with changing times come changing demands and, as such, NewCourtland Senior Services transferred six of the seven nursing homes its Network to deepen its focus on Defining the Future of Senior Services.

-This is a defining moment for NewCourtland and those we serve.
-As NewCourtland further positions itself to anticipate and meet the changing needs of today's senior, we truly believe that Rev. Saunders would proudly embrace this shift in fulfillment of the original mission.
+As NewCourtland Senior Services further positions itself to anticipate and meet the changing needs of today's senior, we truly believe that Rev. Saunders would proudly embrace this shift in fulfillment of the original mission.